10 Wine and Taco Pairings

 Now, all of the options shared thus far are sure to please the palate of most, but for those of you who prefer to step outside of your comfort zone, try tacos de Lengua, or tacos from tongue (cow tongue that is).
 With this dish, I would recommend something with a good body and hints of spice, like a Tempranillo or Malbec.

 For each of the above pairings, the tortilla choice is completely optional.
 Even if you prefer to go without one, the flavors of your meat and dressings will stand beautifully alone.
 When pairing wine with food, be sure to take it all in.
 Sip your wine and let the flavors sink in.
 Take an extra sip if you need and then take a bite.
-Let the flavors marinate on your palette and follow with another sip.
+Let the flavors marinate on your palate and follow with another sip.
 Cheers!

 (Shop for the perfect wines for an upcoming taco night below!)